Cathy Bodinof Jachowski

 My research interests include stream ecology, amphibian and reptile ecology, population ecology, and animal physiology and movement.
-My work involves the use of freshwater species as indicators of stream health or monitoring behavior to understand how wildlife respond to environmental change.
+My research is focused on understanding how freshwater species respond to environmental change.
 I have been involved in research related to hellbender ecology and conservation for over a decade, but I am fascinated by all things aquatic.
-Prior to a career in academia, I was employed as a resource staff scientist for the Missouri Department of Conservation and spent several years in the field of experiential science education.
+Prior to a career in academia, I was employed as a resource staff scientist for the Missouri Department of Conservation and spent several years in the field of environmental education.

 When I am not working you can find me spending time with my husband (the other Dr. Jachowski at Clemson University), my daughter River, and my dog Molly.
-I enjoy backpacking, gardening, stand-up paddle boarding, and listening to good music.
+I enjoy backpacking, gardening, and stand-up paddle boarding.

 Ben joined the lab in June 2018.
 He received his B.S. in Biology from Northwestern College in Orange City, Iowa.
 Since graduation, Ben has worked as a stream surveyor in Oregon, as a botanist in Southern Utah, as a naturalist and research technician in Monteverde, Costa Rica, and most recently as a naturalist for the Lodge on Little St. Simons in Coastal Georgia.
 His main interests are stream ecology and aquatic habitat restoration.
 In his free time, Ben enjoys hiking, biking, fishing, and exploring Lake Hartwell and the surrounding area.